Vanilla-OS/handbook/_posts/2023-02-05-install-docker.md

 ## Introduction

 [**Docker**](https://www.docker.com/) is an open platform for developing, shipping, and running applications in containerized environments.
-This guide deals with the steps to install the Docker engine and Docker desktop in Vanilla OS.
+This guide provides the steps to install the Docker engine and Docker desktop in Vanilla OS.

 This guide is for advanced users.
 If your workflow doesn't require Docker, you can use [**Podman**](https://podman.io/) instead.